-The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates, judgments and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the period.
-Actual results could differ from these estimates.
+The preparation of the condensed interim consolidated financial statements in conformity with IFRS requires Management to make estimates, judgments and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the period.
+Actual results could differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Certain accounting estimates depend on subjective or complex judgments about matters that may be uncertain, and changes in said estimates could materially impact these consolidated financial statements.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
 Certain estimates, such as those related to the valuation of mineral exploration projects and royalty assets, recoverability of property plant and equipment, reclamation provisions, derivatives, measurement of inventory and disclosure of contingent assets and liabilities depend on subjective or complex judgments about matters that may be uncertain.
 Changes in those estimates could materially impact the Company's condensed interim consolidated financial statements.

-The critical accounting estimates, judgments, and assumptions applied in the preparation of the Company's audited annual consolidated financial statements for the year ended December 31, 2022, are consistent with those applied and disclosed in the audited annual consolidated financial statements for the year ended December 31, 2021.
+The critical accounting estimates, judgments, and assumptions applied in the preparation of the Company's condensed interim consolidated financial statements for the three months ended March 31, 2023, are consistent with those applied and disclosed in the audited annual consolidated financial statements for the year ended December 31, 2022.
 For details of these estimates, judgments, and assumptions, please refer to the Company's audited annual consolidated financial statements for the year ended December 31, 2022, which are available on the Company's website and on SEDAR.